THOMASELOVE/431-classes-2026/class05/README.md

 3. The favorite movies list for 2026 is [now complete](https://github.com/THOMASELOVE/431-classes-2026/blob/main/movies/movies_2026.md).
 We'll start discussing these in Class 08.
 The Minute Paper due tomorrow asks you to tell us whether or not you've seen each of the first 21 movies.
 We'll ask about the other 20 in next week's Minute Paper.
 4. On 2026-09-04, I emailed you twice.
 The first explained the purpose of your **431 Lab Code**, and that email's subject line was "431 Lab Code (useful to you for obtaining feedback on Labs and checking grades on Minute Papers)".
 The second email contained your actual 431 Lab Code and the subject line was **Your 431 Lab Code**.
 If you missed either of these emails, then email me to get another copy.
     - Be sure that you take a look at the Grade Roster for 431 Students: Fall 2026 posted to [our Shared Google Drive](https://thomaselove.github.io/431-2026/google.html), so you can see what's available there now, and what will appear as the semester continues.
 5. There was an error in [slides 39-40 from Class 4](https://thomaselove.github.io/431-slides-2026/class04.html#/visualizing-the-distributions), where I accidentally plotted the same variable twice.
 I sent an email explaining this on 2026-09-03 at 6 PM.
-All of the materials are fixed in the Class 4 README and on our 431-Data page.
+Thanks, Ryan S. All of the materials are fixed in the Class 4 README and on our 431-Data page.

 ## Posit Cheat Sheets